Synthetixio/SIPs/SIPS/sip-15.md

 Update the liquidation c-ratio target where the liquidations of an snx staker is capped to, ie 300%.

-Once the under-collateralised account's c-ratio is above the liquidation target ratio it will be removed from the accounts to be liquidated.
+Once the under collateralised account's c-ratio is above the liquidation target ratio it will be removed from the accounts to be liquidated.

 Candidate to move to SCCP variable contract